 Brittany’s current research focuses on energy harvesting and metastructures.
 Her current work includes developing nonlinear zigzag shaped beams for broadband energy harvesting and experimenting with optimized chiral lattice metastructures.
 She completed her B.S. degree in aerospace engineering at Florida Institute of Technology in 2012, and her M.S. degree in aeronautical engineering with an emphasis in structures and materials and minor in systems engineering at Purdue University in 2014.

-Krystal Acosta is a PhD precandidate in Aerospace Engineering.
-After passing the preliminary exam, she will work on Macro-Fiber Composite Actuators for space applications.
-She will develop a model for the way MFCs behave in extreme temperatures and then validate the model through experiments in lab.
+Krystal Acosta is a PhD candidate in Aerospace Engineering.
+Her work focuses on Macro-Fiber Composite Actuators for space applications.
+She is developing a model for the way MFCs behave in extreme temperatures and then validate the model through experiments in lab.
 She graduated with a Bachelors in Aerospace Engineering and two minors in Astronomy and Materials Engineering from the University of Florida where she previously worked on the synthesis of PZT.

-Lori is a first year Ph.D. student in the Aerospace Engineering department.
+Lori is a Ph.D. candidate in the Aerospace Engineering department.
 She graduated with her B.S. in May 2016 from Virginia Tech as a double major in Aerospace and Ocean Engineering.
-She is currently investigating the use of zinc oxide nanowires grown in fiber-reinforced composites for use in structural health monitoring and energy harvesting as she prepares to take the preliminary exam.
+She is currently investigating the use of zinc oxide nanowires grown in fiber-reinforced composites for use in structural health monitoring and energy harvesting.